Bodhi Day is one of the special holidays for Buddhists that represent significant times in the Buddha’s life.

-For Buddhists there are a few holidays which represent significant times in the Buddha’s life.
-On December 8th, we celebrate the day Buddha achieved enlightenment on his 35th birthday nearly 2,500 years ago (‘Bodhi’ means enlightenment, so ‘Buddha’ means enlightened one).
+Every December 8th, we celebrate the day Buddha achieved enlightenment on his 35th birthday nearly 2,600 years ago (‘Bodhi’ means enlightenment, so ‘Buddha’ means enlightened one).

 What Exactly Are We Celebrating?

-The historical Buddha (Prince Siddhartha Gautama), from whom we have the majority of our teachings, had a long struggle to achieve enlightenment or ‘Nirvana’.
+The historical Buddha (Siddhartha Gautama), from whom we have the majority of our teachings, had a long struggle to achieve enlightenment or ‘Nirvana‘.
 He was determined to sit under a pipal tree (now known as a ‘Bodhi Tree’) and meditate until he discovered the source of pain and suffering in the world.
-He silently vowed:

 “Even if my flesh and blood were to dry up, leaving only skin and bones, I will not leave this place until I find a way to end all sorrow.“¹

 The Buddha was able through this meditation to discover the cause of all suffering (the Four Noble Truths) and how to cure it (the Eightfold Path), which became the foundation of Buddhism.
-If you wish to learn more about the life of the Buddha, and his path towards Enlightenment, check out “Life of the Buddha” on Buddhanet.net.
+If you wish to learn more about the life of the Buddha, and his path towards Enlightenment, check out my intro article here.

 How Can I Celebrate?

-There are a few easy ways you can celebrate Bodhi day:
+There are a few effortless ways you can celebrate Bodhi day:

 - Buddha Statue: If you have a Buddha statue, you might want to place it at the base of your tree.
 This can help symbolize the Buddha as he sat under the tree and gained enlightenment.

-- Practice: For some Buddhists, we take the day to focus our commitment to the path by practicing longer meditation, performing acts of loving kindness for others, reading the Dhammapada, or chanting sutras.
+- Practice: For some Buddhists, we take the day to focus our commitment to the path by practicing longer meditation, performing acts of loving-kindness for others, reading short scritpures such as the Dhammapada, or chanting sutras which are popular in Mahayana Buddhism such as the Heart, Diamond, and Lotus Sutras..

 - Precepts: Many Buddhists will recite the five precepts on Bodhi day to help reaffirm their belief and conviction towards the path.